yolkarian/furniture-bench/README.md

 - More realistic Rasterization-based Render (New Shader)
 - Removal of Isaacgym in bash scripts
-- Record Recording during the simulation
+- Recording during the simulation
-- Evaluation with approaches from the original FurnitureBench.
+- Evaluation with approaches from the original FurnitureBench
 - Test reinforcement learning (fine-tuning) in the environment